millert1023/04-Pandas-Homework/README.md

-# Panda Challenge - Academy of Py
+# Pandas Challenge - Academy of Py

 ## Background
 I am the Chief Data Scientist for the city’s school district.
 The mayor and the school board has asked me to assist with the strategic decisions regarding future school budgets and priorities.